xiangyuT/raylight/README.md

 **Notes:**
 - Non standard Wan variant (Phantom, S2V, etc...) is not tested
-- CFG parallel for Flux, Hunyuan, and Chroma is technically supported by Raylight, but since these models do not support conditional batches (CFG = 1), enabling it has no effect.
+- CFG parallel for Flux, Hunyuan, is technically supported by Raylight, but since these models do not support conditional batches (CFG = 1), enabling it has no effect.

 ## Scaled vs Non-Scaled Models